Archive & Sync

 On macOS, archives are autodiscovered via Spotlight (mdfind) plus name heuristics borrowed from Sweetistics:

-1 archive find 0
+birdclaw archive find --json

 This searches ~/Downloads first, then runs an mdfind pass under $HOME for files matching twitter-*.zip, x-*.zip, and *archive*.zip.